jakshi/lysenko.dev/content/post/2022-year-sum-up.md

 * sleep >= 8 hours per day for at least 15 days per month.
   * Still working on it
-  * Best results I got from planning comming day in advance with a first priority to go to sleep early.
+  * Best results I got from planning coming day in advance with a first priority to go to sleep early.
   * I noticed that I often sleep around 7:40 - 7:50 hours and then fell myself well - but it doesn't count towards the goal.
     * so I'll reduce expectation from more than 8:00 hours towards more than 7:30 hours of sleep per day in 2023 but increase number of days when it should be achieved from 15 to 20 days in a month.
   * Also during 2022 December holidays me and my wife made a dedicated kids room - I hope it will contribute to better sleep for us both.